vineethreddy5816/commclassroomOP/README.md

-# Community Classroom is OP

-- Kunal Kushwaha says that this community is amazing.
+This tutorial is amazing !!

+Please follow this to learn Forking, Merging and creation of pull requests with switching among the branches !!

-- More power to kunal. love the work which your are doing for the community.
+More power to you and kudos to your efforts !

-- Anirudh Sharma finds the Community Classroom initiative really great!
+Thanks & Regards,
+Vineeth MSD